testus-x/ksh/docs/PR-HowTo.md

 ```
 Here we can use `jghub` because we have added a remote repository and assigned this name to it.
 One would probably choose this option, when it is known, that the PR still needs some work and you have commit access to the related repository/branch.
 Each time the fix1 branch receives a new commit via push, it gets automatically propagated to the related PR by github.

 Another option to pull in the PR is to download the PR as an mbox formatted file.
 It contains every commit in a separate e-mail with the commit formatted as a git patch.
-Once we have it, we apply it to the local branch.
+First we download it, than create a new branch based on the head of the master, apply it and remove the downloaded mbox file.
 E.g.:
 ```
 # Option #2
 wget -O /tmp/prXY https://github.com/ksh-community/ksh/pull/123.patch